looker-open-source/sdk-codegen/packages/sdk-node/README.md

 # Looker SDK for Node

-The Looker SDK for Typescript/Javascript works with Node and browser run-times.
+BUMP The Looker SDK for Typescript/Javascript works with Node and browser run-times.
 The SDK provides a convenient way to communicate with a Looker server's APIs.

 This package is specifically for using the Looker Typescript SDK with Node.
 It depends on the [@looker/sdk](https://www.npmjs.com/package/@looker/sdk) package and [@looker/sdk-rtl](https://www.npmjs.com/package/@looker/sdk-rtl).